 You will set issues in the context of class, gender, race and ethnicity, age, disability and sexuality.
 You will be introduced to key concepts in Criminology as an academic discipline.

-Alternatively, you can take modules from other departments such as Law or Sociology.
+Alternatively, you can take modules from Law or other departments such as Sociology.

 In part two of your degree, you’ll also have an opportunity to write a crime related extended essay or dissertation on a topic of your choice, supported by a leading academic in the field.